 Martin Collins, referring to the Feeding America website, suggests that many Americans are stressed about not having enough food to eat, depressed about the past and fearful about the future.
 The apostle Paul had to encourage Timothy about fearfulness, tim. . .

 When Job was afflicted with physical problems, he learned that God was using them to perfect him.
 Afflictions are intended to bind us together.

 Bill Onisick, maintains that in one context, evolution is absolutely real—that is, in the transition of one of God's called-out ones from a state of abject fear to a state of transcendental agape love.
 Every human being fears that he is going to lose. . .

 In the healing of the blind man in John 9, knowledge is a significant theme.
 What those in the scene know and do not know reveals a great deal about them.
-Martin Collins concludes his study of this important chapter in John's account of the ministry of Jesus Christ, showing that the truly vital knowledge is what God Himself reveals.

-We live in a world that has little or no idea what true peace is or how it is achieved.
-John Ritenbaugh shows how we can produce godly peace even in the midst of turmoil and why it is such an important virtue.
+The world has little or no idea what true peace is or how it is achieved.
+Yet we can produce godly peace even in the midst of turmoil—and we must.

 Feelings and emotions may throw our faith off course.
 Our moods are mercurial and we must control them with daily prayer and Bible study.

 Even though we are already damaged goods when God calls us, by embracing God's truth and seeking His help, we can break the bad habits which enslave us.